elementary/docs/writing-apps/code-style/class-construction.md

 }
 ```

-This is where we write all the code that does not deal with the constructor arguments, but is still something we want to run every time an object is created.

-### Why is this important?

-To understand this, let us look at another example.

-Say we want to display a list of storage devices in a file manager.
-Each device lives in its own row, which is denoted by the class `Row`.
+When using GObject-style construction, a constructor should only contain code that parses arguments and sets property values with the `Object ()` call.
+All other class contruction logic happens in the `construct` block.
+Code in the `construct` block runs every time an instance of this object is created, regardless of the constructor used.

+## Declaring Multiple Constructors

 ```csharp
 public class Row : Object {